 When the application is received by HRS, it is logged and scheduled for review by the Case Review Group (CRG).
 An HRS Project Number is assigned for use in tracking the application as it moves through the approval process.
 If problems are found with the application, the CRG will contact the researcher and work with him/her to resolve them.
-Once the application is complete and moves to final review.
+At this point in the process, the VDI application is complete and moves to final review.

 For Licensing, once the data security plan is acceptable and the application is complete, the CRG will notify the researcher that s/he may submit the application to his/her local Institutional Review Board and/or local institutional Contracting Authority for review.
 Once the researcher obtains IRB and contracting authority approval s/he should submit the signed originals to HRS.

 Final Review.
 At this point the application is complete and it is forwarded to the full Data Confidentiality Committee (DCC) for review and approval.
 If approval is granted by the DCC, the Principal Investigator of the HRS will sign the Confidentiality Agreement, and the restricted data product(s) will be made available to the researcher.